f3s: Kubernetes with FreeBSD - Part 1: Setting the stage

 I will post a new entry every month or so (there are too many other side projects for more frequent updates—I bet you can understand).

-2024-11-17 f3s: Kubernetes with FreeBSD - Setting the stage - Part 1 (You are currently reading this)
+2024-11-17 f3s: Kubernetes with FreeBSD - Part 1: Setting the stage (You are currently reading this)

 Logo was generated by ChatGPT.